 Returning to the East Coast, Bonita found the North Shore of Massachusetts an ideal location for working and living with her growing extended family.

 Bonita studied at the Art Students League in New York, graduated from Syracuse University with a BFA in painting, and attended Pratt Institute’s Masters program for painting.
 Her work is in many private collections across the United States and internationally.
 Bonita served on the Board of Directors of the Newburyport Art Association from 2011-2017.She has had solo exhibits at the Hills Gallery, Newburyport, MA and the Firehouse Center for the Arts in Newburyport, MA.
-Her work has been shown at Galatea Fine Art Gallery, Boston, MA, The French Institute in Boston, Fountain Street Art Gallery, Framingham MA, 3S Art Space, Portsmouth, NH, Charles Fine Art Gallery, Gloucester, MA and The Barn Gallery, Ogunquit, ME, The Martha’s Vineyard Museum, Vineyard Haven, MA and 13Forest Gallery, Arlington MA.
+Her work has been shown at Galatea Fine Art Gallery, Boston, MA, The French Institute in Boston, Fountain Street Art Gallery, Boston MA, 3S Art Space, Portsmouth, NH, Charles Fine Art Gallery, Gloucester, MA and The Barn Gallery, Ogunquit, ME, The Martha’s Vineyard Museum, Vineyard Haven, MA and 13Forest Gallery, Arlington MA.
 She is a member of the National Association of Women Artists and NAWAMA.
 She is represented by The Paula Estey Gallery in Newburyport, MA and 13Forest Gallery in Arlington, MA.